dgkf/DataFramesMeta.jl/EXPERIMENTS.md

 ### 4. Predicated Columnwise Function Application

-One of the biggest gaps in `DataFramesMeta.jl` is the absence of convenient syntax for applying functions over many columns in a single operation.
+One of the biggest gaps in `DataFramesMeta.jl`, when compared to similar packages like `dplyr` is the absence of convenient syntax for applying functions over many columns in a single operation.
 The same column selections used by `@select` are also used to predicate inputs to all of the data manipulation macros.
 These predicated or subsetted calls have analogs in `dplyr`.
 For example, `dplyr`'s `mutate` has analog function calls, `mutate_at`, `mutate_if`, and `mutate_all`.